Call Me by Your Name (novel): Plot summary

 Elio Perlman recalls the events of the summer of 1983, when he was seventeen and living with his parents in Northern Italy.
 Each summer, his parents would take in a doctoral student as a house guest for six weeks, who would revise a book manuscript while assisting his father with academic paperwork.
 Elio resents the tradition, as it requires him to vacate his bedroom so the guest can use it for the duration of their stay.

 Oliver, the guest for the summer, is carefree and detached—a stark contrast to Elio's introversion.
 Elio selected Oliver as a guest in the hopes of "instant affinities" between them and acts as his tour guide, though Elio's attempts to impress Oliver are met with indifference.
 Though Elio recognizes his own bisexuality and his attraction to Oliver—he is particularly excited by his discovery that Oliver is Jewish, seeing it as a bond between them—he doubts that Oliver reciprocates his feelings.

-Eventually Elio confesses his attraction to Oliver, and they kiss on a berm where Claude Monet had supposedly painted some of his pictures.
+Eventually Elio confesses his attraction to Oliver, and they kiss on a berm where Claude Monet had supposedly painted some of his paintings.
 When Elio makes an advance on him, he rejects him.

 Oliver and Elio grow distant in the subsequent days.
 Elio begins an affair with Marzia, his childhood friend who was madly in love with him.
-After going days without speaking, seeking reconciliation, Oliver slips a note under Elio’s bedroom door, with a plan to meet at midnight.
+After going days without speaking, seeking reconciliation, Oliver slips a note under Elio's bedroom door, with a plan to meet at midnight.
 Elio feels guilty about the encounter and decides that he cannot continue his relationship with Oliver.

-Aciman originally claimed that the novel was set in Bordighera, Liguria, but he later described the setting as an "imaginary" version of Italy that was more "Egypt transposed on to the Italian shore."
+Aciman originally claimed that the novel was set in Bordighera, Liguria, but he later described the setting as an "imaginary" version of Italy that was more "Egypt transposed on to the Italian shore".

 The next morning, after some flirtatious interactions, Elio realizes that his attraction to Oliver persists, and that he wishes to continue their relationship.